neonichu/SwiftMapper/README.md

 We need help!
 -------------
-Does anyone know how to avoid this ugly closure syntax and specify only properties?
+Does anyone know how to inject the values into class with immutable properties?
+Parsing in constructor doesn't help.